 Appadurai is the Goddard Professor in Media, Culture and Communication at New York University, where he is also Senior Fellow at the Institute for Public Knowledge.
 He is currently Senior Professor of Anthropology and Globalization at The Hertie School (Berlin).
 He also serves as Honorary Professor in the Department of Media and Communication, Erasmus University, Rotterdam, and as a Senior Research Partner at the Max-Planck Institute for Religious and Ethnic Diversity, Gottingen.
 Born and educated in Bombay.
 He earned his B.A. from Brandeis University in 1967, and his M.A.
 (1973) and Ph.D.
 (1976) from the University of Chicago.
 He has authored numerous books and scholarly articles, including ‘Modernity at Large: Cultural Dimensions of Globalization’ (Minnesota 1996; Oxford India 1997), ‘The Future as a Cultural Fact: Essays on the Global Condition’ (Verso 2013), and ‘Banking on Words: The Failure of Language in the Age of Derivative Finance’ (Chicago, 2016).
 His most recent book, co-authored with Neta Alexander, is ‘Failure’ (Polity Press 2019).

-Download the catalogue for our most recent exhibition Liminal Identities in the Global South (03 August 2021 – 26 February 2022).
+Download the catalogue for our second exhibition Liminal Identities in the Global South (03 August 2021 – 26 February 2022).

 Download the catalogue for our inaugural exhibition Contemporary Female Identities in the Global South (16 September 2020 – 30 January 2021).